 Prayer of the Day:

-Stir up the wills of all who look to you, Lord God, and strengthen our faith in your coming, that, transformed by grace, we may walk in your way; through Jesus Christ, our Savior and Lord, who lives and reigns with you and the Holy Spirit, one God, now and forever.
+O God, our leader and guide, in the waters of baptism you bring us to new birth to live as your children.
+Strengthen our faith in your promises, that by your Spirit we may lift up your life to all the world through your Son, Jesus Christ, our Savior and Lord, who lives and reigns with you and the Holy Spirit, one God, now and forever.
 Amen.

-St. Matthew 11:2-11.
-New Revised Version Bible ©1989, Division of Christian Education of the National Council of the Churches of Christ in the United States of America.
+St. John 3:1-17, New Revised Standard Version Bible (C)1989, Division of Christian Education of the National Council of the Churches of Christ in the United States of America.